 - 1 tsp. maple syrup

-- Roast in oven until skins of pepper and eggplant are browned and puckered, approximately 25 mins.
-The garlic may soften around 10 to 15 minutes.
+Roast in oven until skins of pepper and eggplant are browned and puckered, approximately 30 mins.
+Don't be afraid to really roast them; it deepens the flavour.
+The garlic may soften around 10 to 15 minutes, so you may want to remove it first.

-- Remove skins from pepper and eggplant and place in a metal bowl with roasted garlic cloves.
+Remove skins from veggies and place in a mixing bowl.